wvdd007/CodeCoverageOnIntegrationTest/README.md

 - We use `mcr.microsoft.com/dotnet/sdk:3.1` as a base container.
 This makes sure we have all the dotnet tools available in our container.
 Since this container is really a throw away thing we don't care about the size of it.
 There are probably some optimizations possible (ex if you have many such tests it could pay of to create a base container that contains all the project-agnostic stuff)
 - we copy the entire source directory into the dockerfile.
 Again, we don't really care about sizes.
 Because of this we do a clean of the project before we build it.
 This is all rather unimportant.
 - we install the `JetBrains.dotCover.GlobalTool` tool as a global tool to be able to call it in the container.
-- the entrypoint is a ´bash´ script.
+- the entrypoint is a `bash` script.
 The reason is that we want to do multiple things : collect, reformat and publish.

 The script looks like this :
 ``` sh